Jturnxd/AntiP2W-Addon/README.md

 - Anti Exploit: Attempts to block packets that mess up the game.
 - Auto Auth: Automatically authenticates you on server join where supported.
+- Better Macros: Allows macros to be used while a screen is open.
 - Better Toasts: Makes toasts more configurable.
 - Book Colors: Replaces "\&" with the color code chars in books.

 ## Legal

 This addon uses [textures from Mojang](https://www.minecraft.net/en-us/usage-guidelines).